raytecvision/ngx-remote-desktop/README.md

 ## Develop
  - `npm i`
- - Build the remote-desktop project with `ng build remote-desktop`
+ - Build the remote-desktop project with `ng build remote-desktop --watch`
  - Build the project with `ng serve --open`
  - You need a guacd + backend to test this project.
 I suggest [this one](https://github.com/wwt/guac).
  - You may need to use a proxy-config in Angular, in case your browser complains about CORS.

+Caveats:

+- Uploads require the app to be hosted as the same domain as the API, otherwise CORS will fail.
+To fix it temporarily in the dev environment, configure a chrome instance with `--disable-web-security` as arguments in the WebStorm browser list.

 ## What works so far